 My Food Advisor from the American Diabetes Association: Your Food Advisor can help you set specific goals for calories, carbohydrates and other nutrients, as well as track what you eat with great detail.
 The site also offers Create A Dish, which can help you calculate the nutrition content of favorite recipes.
 The recipe information includes carbohydrate grams per serving.
 Learn more at http://tracker.diabetes.org/

-ChooseMyPlate.gov: Offers Super Tracker, a free food, fitness and recipe tool.
-You can use Super Tracker to see how your daily meal choices compare to food group targets and daily limits.
-My Recipe allows you to build and analyze your favorite recipes to find out carbohydrate content and more.
+ChooseMyPlate.gov: Offers free food, fitness and recipe tools you can use to see how your daily meal choices compare to food group targets and daily limits.
 Learn more about choosemyplate.gov

 NutritionData.com: Has a free food search, meal tracking and recipe analysis functions.
 Visit nutritiondata.com

 The American Heart Association: Offers recipes that include nutrient content in their Nutrition Center.